-a.
-Continue to provide financial support to both fire departments so that an effective fire

-- protection and fire prevention system can be maintained.
+- a.
+Continue to provide financial support to the fire department so that an effective fire protection and fire prevention system can be maintained.
 (Selectboard) - b.
 Periodically review the police protection available to residents.
 (Selectboard) - c.
 Hire an animal control officer.
 (Selectboard)